Last updated : December 16, 2024

 Employers who drug test do so for the safety of everyone in their employ.
 And, in the case of the safety-sensitive employer, we could end the previous sentence with the word “everyone.”

 Physicians prescribe pain medications to dull the senses enabling the patient to feel some relief.
 Employees with a valid medical prescription aren’t immune to the effect.
 If they were, it would be useless for them to take it in the first place.
-If the physician truly believes that the medication responsible for a positive DOT drug test will not impair the employee’s ability to perform their safety-sensitive function, it’s taken into consideration.
+If the physician truly believes the medication won’t impair the employee’s ability to perform their safety-sensitive function, they can speak up in the employee’s defense.

-Still, it’s a tough call.
+That’s a big risk though.
 One that most physicians aren’t willing to make.

-MROs take the lion’s share of responsibility in making that initial call.
-It becomes a weighty decision.
-Especially, if you’re looking at a drug test with a safety concern attached and it’s one of your best employees.
-And, of course, any employee might have a family heavily depending on their income…
+When the issue involves a DOT drug test, MROs take the lion’s share of responsibility in making that initial call.
+It becomes a weighty decision—especially, if you’re looking at a drug test with a safety concern attached and it’s one of your best employees.
+And, of course, any employee might have a family heavily depending on their income—

 Thanks for that.